A logo with a tomato and the words Dinner with Evie

 Making a rich, creamy mash requires copious amounts of butter.
 Some people even add milk or cheese just to get the most out of their potatoes.

-But by instead boiling and crushing your potatoes, you can get away with adding much less calorie-laden extras.
+But by boiling and crushing your potatoes rather than mashing them, you can get away with adding much less calorie-laden extras.
 In fact, most of the time I just boil my potaotes, rough them up a little and toss them with olive oil, garlic, salt and pepper and just a touch of butter.

 healthy bangers and mash, consisting of seasoned potatoes, gravy, and chicken sausages